iotaledger/iota.rs/docs/libraries/nodejs/examples.md

 * Feel free to check the given message using its `message_id` via [Tangle explorer](https://explorer.iota.org/chrysalis/message/8d4fa37be3c00691131c2c3e03e7b8b956c9118a2ce4be3a8597d51d82ed2de9)
 * There are three payloads prepared (`transaction`, `milestone` and `indexation`) however only `indexation` payload is leveraged this time
 * `data` contains an arbitrary data encoded in bytes
-* In comparison to IOTA 1.0, please note there is no IOTA address involved while sending data messages via network in case of IOTA 1.5.
+* Please note there is no IOTA address involved while sending data messages.
 Such messages are referenced using `message_id` or key `index`
 * IOTA addresses are part of `UTXO` data structure that is sent using `SignedTransaction` payload explained below

 ### SignedTransaction